WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 - Horizontal cells are connected with many rods, cones and bipolar cells.
 They cause lateral inhibition.
 - Amacrine cells have not a yet a clear role.
 They are connected to bipolar cells.

 The last main layer is the ganglion cell layer.
 It contains ganglionar cells.
 These cells send their axons to the optic nerve.
 They are the last cells before the brain.
 They are connected to bipolar cells and amacrine cells.
-They convert membrane potential from bipolar cells to action potential that the brain can process.
+They convert membrane potential from bipolar cells to action potential (impulses) that the brain can process.

 <center>
 <a href="https://thebrain.mcgill.ca/flash/i/i_02/i_02_cl/i_02_cl_vis/i_02_cl_vis.html" rel="some text"><img src="img/retina_cells.jpg" alt="Cones/Rods distribution" /></a>
 </center>
 <center>
-    <i>Fig. 6.
+    <i>Fig. 8.
 Retina layers</i>
     <img src="img/copyleft_logo.png" height="12" alt="copy-left" />
 </center>